Key Initiatives

 Actionable Evidence

-Working to improve outcomes by promoting “actionable evidence” that is timely, credible and practical, and is equitably produced.
+An initiative that worked to improve outcomes by promoting timely, credible, practical “actionable evidence” that is equitably produced

 There is broad agreement that too much education evidence is disconnected from practice.
 Well-designed and well-conducted research often languishes on shelves, unused by educators administrators or policymakers, while untested programs and practices are adopted.
 School districts and nonprofits sometimes wait years for study results that offer little practical guidance, or guidance that is too late to be useful.
 Researchers are routinely rewarded for peer-reviewed publications regardless of their practical or policy relevance, but less reliably rewarded for producing evidence that is timely, credible and useful to practitioners.

 Those least well served by the status quo in education are also most harmed by our failure to build, share, and use evidence well.
 Persistent racial and economic segregation leads to disparities in educational experiences and outcomes for students of color and students experiencing poverty.
-The effects of the continuing COVID-19 pandemic are expected to exacerbate educational inequities along racial and economic lines for years to come.
+The lasting effects of the COVID-19 pandemic will likely exacerbate educational inequities along racial and economic lines for years to come.

-Led by Project Evident with funding from the Bill & Melinda Gates Foundation, the Actionable Evidence Initiative seeks to engage stakeholders in the education sector to accelerate the development of evidence and solutions that can improve outcomes for students who are Black, Latino/a/x, or experiencing poverty.
-It seeks to empower and equip the broad range of leaders and practitioners who directly shape the experiences of students and families to build and use evidence in service of equity — primarily by supporting researchers, technical assistance providers, funders, and policymakers to adopt actionable evidence approaches that prioritizes practitioners learning and decision making and centers on community needs and voices.
+In 2020, Project Evident, with funding from the Bill & Melinda Gates Foundation, launched the Actionable Evidence Initiative to engage stakeholders in the education sector to accelerate the development of evidence and solutions to improve outcomes for students who are Black, Latino/a/x, or experiencing poverty.
+Its intent was to empower and equip the broad range of leaders and practitioners who directly shape the experiences of students and families to build and use evidence in service of equity — primarily by supporting researchers, technical assistance providers, funders, and policymakers to adopt actionable evidence approaches that prioritized practitioners’ learning and decision making and centered on community needs and voices.

 Actionable Evidence Initiative Activities